Ukashatu40/flexisaf-edtech1-backend/README.md

 - **Role-Based Access Control**: Distinct features and data access for different roles.
 - **Dashboard**: Real-time statistics and summaries for teachers and students.
 - **Classroom Management**: Manage classes and student enrollments.
+- **Course Selection**: Students can select courses and classes; Teachers can manage their course load.
 - **Assignment System**: Create, list, submit, and grade assignments with file support.
 - **Messaging**: Internal messaging system between students and teachers.
 - **Notifications**: Real-time updates for important events (new assignments, grades).